pythonhealthdatascience/llm_simpy/notebooks/03_stroke/01_perplexity/inputs/23_iteration.md

 3. store the results a new result list

 Repeat for `relative_freq_rehab`,
-Return the result lists as numpy arrays
+Return the result lists in a tuple of numpy arrays